Marketing BA (Hons) (Single Honours)

 at Level 6 a student may be asked to criticise, synthesise, appraise, formulate.

-Students studying on the programme will benefit from the experience of staff within the College.
+Students studying on the programme will benefit from the experience of staff within the department.
 For example, extensive experience in delivering management training for organisations and practising managers at undergraduate and postgraduate level will continues to inform the curriculum.
+The Department has links with local authorities, Chester Business Club, Chester & Warrington Chambers of Commerce, the Mersey-Dee Alliance, the Leadership Trust Forum, and the Birchwood Business Forum.
+The Department is also a member of the Association of Business Schools and the European Foundation for Management Development.

 Back - to previous page Print - launches the print options panel